Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Related Work

 \section{Related Work}

-Broadly, the related work can be split into works that consider the head movements during viewing of 360$\degree$ videos, client-side techniques to provide the best possible QoE (e.g., through adaptive prefetching based on expected viewing directions), and caching of HAS videos.
-To the best of our knowledge we provide the first study that considers the intersection of these three aspects.
+Broadly, the related work can be split into works that consider the head movements during viewing of 360$\degree$ \revNot{videos, client-side techniques to provide the best possible QoE (e.g., through adaptive prefetching based on expected viewing directions),}{videos,} and caching of HAS videos. \revfour{To the best of our knowledge we provide the first study that considers the intersection of these three aspects.}{While some recent works have considered optimized cache management policies for 360$\degree$ videos~\cite{LLL+19, MNSP18,PaKo19}, none of these works provide a data-driven characterization of the caching opportunities that would be observed with traditional caching policies that simply cache the requested tiles when the clients apply adaptive prefetching techniques.}

-{\bf Head-movement characterization:} A number of recent works have collected datasets and characterized the 360$\degree$ viewer behavior~\cite{CoSS17,FSMR18,DGC+18,LFL+17,vengat179,AAK+18,QHXG18}.
+{\bf Head-movement characterization:} \revfour{A number of recent}{Some recent} works have collected datasets and characterized the 360$\degree$ viewer behavior~\cite{CoSS17,FSMR18,DGC+18,LFL+17,vengat179,AAK+18,QHXG18}.
 However, most of these datasets use relatively short video segments and do not capture changes in behavior over time or across classes of videos.
 The primary exception, and the work most closely related to ours, is the work by Almquist et al.~\cite{AAK+18}, as we use their dataset.
-In their work, they present a category-based characterization of the head movements over time, and analyze how changes in viewing behavior \revrev{depends}{depend} on the time window considered, but do not consider overlapping viewports of users watching the same video or other similarity metrics of users' viewing directions.
+In their work, they present a category-based characterization of the head movements over time, and analyze how changes in viewing behavior \revrev{depends}{depend} on the time window considered, but do not consider overlapping viewports of users watching the same video or other similarity metrics of users' viewing directions. \revAA{}{Coverage and overlap metrics, such as those introduced here, are valuable in identifying potential caching and bandwidth saving opportunities.}